 Keep attaching more fabric loops until you have filled up the entire 4 circles of wire on the wreath frame.

-I found that after attaching the fabric loops, that I then needed to go back and pull the knots tighter by pulling on each loose end of the looped knot, which also helped to create the look of fullness needed to make the wreath look like it should.
+I found that after attaching the fabric loops, that I then needed to go back and pull the knots tighter by pulling on each loose end of the looped knot.
+This step also helped to create the look of fullness needed to make the wreath look better in my opinion.

 The end result was a cute little fabric wreath for a small corner of my kitchen.